 While all directors and owners must be declared, there is still the issue of how deep the Premier League digs.

 AP Global Sports correspondent Rob Harris tells 90min: "The league does conduct due diligence and they have investigatory parties looking into the backgrounds of those involved.
-T
+They will look into convictions, and things like that.

 Does the Premier League take an ethical or moral standpoint on prospective owners?